perry-mitchell/perrymitchell.net/src/posts/2013-05-02-new-life-breathed-mine-control/index.md

 layout: post
 title: New life breathed into Mine Control
-excerpt: "So it's been a while since I released my first app, Mine Control: An iOS app designed to provide an ..."
+excerpt: "So it's been a while since I released my first app, Mine Control: An iOS app designed to provide an easy-to-use interface for administrating Minecraft..."
+slug: new-life-breathed-mine-control
+permalink: article/new-life-breathed-mine-control/index.html
 date: 2013-05-02
 updatedDate: 2013-05-02
 tags: